HawiCaesar/stagehand-example-claudeai/README.md

 ## 🎋 KRA Automation login attempt. feat/KRA-simple-login
 This was an example attempt to see if I could login "as a human" with browser automation tools.

+This is an **EDUCATIONAL** attempt.
-This **IS NOT AN ATTEMPT** to brute force into the itax portal!
+This **IS NOT AN ATTEMPT** to abuse/misuse (brute force) entry the itax portal!
 BrowserBase provides anti-bot mechanisms and I was attempting to micmic human behaviour.

 The goal at some point was to allow logging in and viewing payments done.
 Why?